God is present in our scarcity

 In the beginning of Stalin’s rule, the hammer and sickle commemorated the hard work and solidarity of working class people.
 Many who supported his policies were deceived, and what started as a radiant symbol of hope for fairness among workers, ended up as a loss of freedom and loss of lives, through Stalin’s brutal, tyrannical and oppressive regime of communism.

 The hippie peace movement of the 60’s and 70’s, swept the world with a pretense of peace and love, but actually sent the world on a downward moral spiral, removing all moral barriers, resulting in increased sexually transmitted diseases, pornography, child sex trafficking, and a climbing rate of divorce and abortion.
 In spite of the images of flowers, peace and love, it was an era of moral decay.
-The peace symbol was the icon of those years, but closer examination reveals that a peace symbol is essentially an upside down, broken cross. ☮️
+The peace symbol was the icon of those years, but closer examination reveals that a peace symbol is essentially an upside down, and broken cross. ☮️

 The Son of God is still the one and only true transfiguration.
 He is not an illusion or a form of escape from the real world.
 He is the real radiance of God’s glory and He sustains all things by his powerful word, and that includes sustaining our faith in discerning the false messiahs, deceptive causes and shiny distractions.

 Jesus lays His hand on each of us as He did to the three on that mountain top, saying “Rise, do not be afraid.”
-Only through Him can we be purified from sin, comforted and receive true peace.
+Only through Him are we forgiven of sin, comforted and receive true peace.
 That is the timeless, unchanging truth of the gospel message for the past two thousand years.
+He alone is worthy of glory and praise.

 IMG_1725.jpeg